blank.gifUnion Jack Flagblank.gifSt. George Cross flag blank.gifThe emblem for the county of Essex History Forum | Site Map

 September

 Bluehouse Farm Community Centre in Laindon Link, Laindon officially opened.
 Built on a site close to the former Bluehouse Farm at a cost of £92,000, the new centre offered a licensed bar, stage facilities and adjoining hall for use in the council's Play Leadership Scheme and as a children's nursery.
 The centre was a joint venture between Basildon Council and Basildon Development Corporation.
-In February 2014 the nursery hall was destroyed by fire in an arson attack.
-As of 2015 the hall remains gutted and may be demolished from the rest of the centre.
+In February 2014 the nursery hall was destroyed by fire in an arson attack forcing the nursery group to relocate to Somercotes on the Five Links estate.
+Following the completion of a restored nursery building and associated garden the group moved back in 2020.

 1st September